 The ABCs of Designing and Organizing for Families

 As the end of school nears and summer approaches, the mountains of artwork and papers start coming home.
-Feeling the need to be prepared and organized, I sat down with interior designer Melinda Orlie-Katsiris of Orlie Katsiris Staging & Interiors and Rightsized Rooms™ to learn what could be done.
+Feeling the need to be prepared and organized, I sat down with interior designer Melinda Orlie-Katsiris of Orlie Katsiris Staging & Interiors and Rightsized Rooms™ to learn what could be done when it comes to designing and organizing the home.

 Melinda is an expert when it comes to designing for kids and families, as she too is a mom, living in the city, and making the most of her urban space.
 She is also the creator of Rightsized Rooms™ – the idea that any room or residence, no matter the size, can be designed within the existing structure and space for maximum efficiency, functionality, and style.